From v0.8.X to v1.X

 The Home Page in Pode.Web is still a "special" kind of system page - used by Login page redirects and the header icon.
 Therefore, if you create a Home Page using Add-PodeWebPage it's recommended to flag it as such by supplying the new -HomePage switch.

-For example, if currently have a Set-PodeWebHomePage setup similar to the below:
+For example, if you currently have a Set-PodeWebHomePage setup similar to the below:

 Set-PodeWebHomePage -Content $section -Title 'Awesome Homepage'